 - rashes, skin injuries, and other temporary skin changes

 An injury can change the way a mole looks, or even cause it to disappear completely.
 For example, a burn to the area surrounding a flat mole may damage the skin so that the mole is no longer visible.

 Raised moles may be accidentally torn off.
 The area may bleed and scar, or even become infected.
 When a mole is torn off, it may be temporarily less visible.

 However, the melanocytes that initially caused the mole will still be present after an injury and may cause the mole to regrow.

 Over time, some cancerous moles may disappear.
 If the cancer has spread in a process called metastasis to other areas of the body, the cancer is still present in the body even if the mole has disappeared.

 When cancer attacks the body, the body's immune system fights back.
 The immune system may be able to reduce the size of a cancerous mole.
 In some cases, the mole may disappear altogether.
-This process is called regression and occurs in 10-20 percent of all melanomas.
+This process is called regression and

 In people whose cancer has not metastasized to other areas of the body, this regression may completely cure the cancer.